 Think of your peak 3-5 hours as your Green Zone—when your energy, focus, creativity, and great ideas flow easily and sharpest.
 When you’re in your Green Zone, you have enthusiasm for the tasks ahead.
 During those 3-5 hours each day, you’re at your best.

-Your Red Zone is the opposite—it’s those 1-2 hours when you’re dragging, need caffeine to stay awake and you can’t focus deeply on anything.
+Your Red Zone is the opposite—it’s those 1-2 hours when you’re dragging, need caffeine to stay awake, and can’t focus deeply on anything.
 In your Red Zone, not only do you not produce your best work—sometimes you struggle to produce any meaningful work.

-Your Yellow Zone consists of the hours in between—you are neither at your best or at your worst.
+Your Yellow Zone consists of the hours in between—you are neither at your best nor your worst.
 You’re in the middle.
 You’re fine in meetings, you can produce content or plan ahead.
 It’s not your best work, but definitely not your worst.

 Your results will differ, but my Green Zone happens between 7-11 a.m. every day, and (on good days) I get an extra hour between 1-2.
 My Red Zone is from 4-6 p.m.
 Everything else is Yellow.

-Now that you know when you’re at your best, shift your workload accordingingly.
+Now that you know when you’re at your best, shift your workload accordingly.

 Do your most important work during your Green Zone, your least important work during your Red Zone (or, alternatively, take a break), and do everything else in your Yellow Zone.